marcopixel/monstercat-visualizer/ISSUE_TEMPLATE.md

-[This is an template for posting an issue on this repo, any issue not following the layout will be closed without notice.
+[IMPORTANT: This is an template for creating an issue on this repo, any issue not following the layout will be closed without notice.
 Please remove or replace everything between two square brackets ( [ ] ) before posting your issue.]